Invariants and Home Spaces in Transition Systems and Petri Nets: Reachability

+Usually, a source or a sink or are single vertices with no predecessor or successor respectively (see \cite{Boll02} for instance).
+Here, we expended their definition to a subset of vertices to take into consideration the possibility for a reachability graph to have an infinity of vertices.

-A \textit{root} is a vertex of $RG$ with no predecessor.
-Similarly, a \textit{sink} is a vertex with no successor.
-If it is clear that a root can only be associated with an initial state, it is worth to point out that first, an \textit{initial state} is not necessarily a root; second, a sink is not necessarily associated with a terminal state and can be interpreted as an unexpected system halt (sometimes called a deadlock); third, a terminal state is not necessarily a sink.
+If it is clear that a source can only be associated with an element of the set of initial states, it is worth pointing out that first, $Init$ is not necessarily a source (not even included in a set of sources); second, a sink is not necessarily associated with a \textit{terminal state} and in the case where a sink is finite, a sink can be interpreted as an unexpected system halt (sometimes called a deadlock); third, a terminal state is not necessarily a sink.

-The reachability graph is a directed multigraph with one source strongly component containing the vertex labeled by $q_0$ as long as we consider models paired with $q_0$ a unique initial state.
+The reachability graph as any directed graph has its vertices partitioned into \textit{strongly connected components}.
+We recall here, their definition that can be found in \cite{Berge70} and holds for infinite graphs.
+Two vertices $x$ and $y$ are strongly connected if and only if there is a path from $x$ to $y$ and from $y$ to $x$.
+The reflexive closure of the relation \textit{strong connectivity} is clearly an equivalence relation, and a class defined by this relation is called a \textit{strongly connected component} (scc in short).
+If $x$ is a vertex then $S_x$ will denotes the scc containing $x$.
+We immediately deduce from the definitions: \begin{property} If $A \subseteq RS$ is a source then $\forall x \in A, S_x \subseteq RS^{-1}(M,x) \subseteq A$.
+Moreover, $RS^{-1}(M,x)$ is a source.